Why trust, credibility and reputation matter more than ever

 - Adopt an entrepreneurial mindset – shake things up:

 - Collaborate, coach and co-create.
-Have a team sport mindset and set a tone for ‘the collective’.
+Have a team sports mindset and set a tone for the collective.

 - Light the fires – accelerate action; harness energy and buzz.

 - Face time (with real humans!) – don’t manage change from behind the computer screen.

 - Keep it real – Get concrete and quickly move from the abstract into action.

 - Keep it simple – more noise, confusion and documents are not needed.

 - Honour creativity (art) as much as discipline (science).

 - Self-manage and regularly self-assess.
 Be dynamic, adaptable and flexible, and grow from mistakes.